Review by Barb & Ron Kroll

 (Clarkson Potter) ISBN 978-0307383198 0307383199

-You will find Kosher recipes, vegetarian recipes and single serving recipes, that you can prepare in under 30 minutes in Rachael Ray's Big Orange Book.
-The 360-page cookbook also has recipes for appetizers, soups, sandwiches, pasta and slow-cooked meals for everyday and special occasions.
+You will find Kosher recipes, vegetarian recipes and single-serving recipes, that you can prepare in under 30 minutes in Rachael Ray's Big Orange Book.
+The 360-page book also has recipes for appetizers, soups, sandwiches, pasta and slow-cooked meals for everyday and special occasions.

-In her upbeat, entertaining, simple and it's-easy-to-do-it manner, Rachael Ray's Big Orange Book addresses the need for meals that can be made quickly and simply, for a variety of occasions.
+In her upbeat, entertaining, simple and it's-easy-to-do-it manner, Rachael Ray's cookbook addresses the need for meals that can be made quickly and simply, for a variety of occasions.

 Each chapter and recipe begins with an introduction that describes flavors and cooking tips (e.g., Stuff deviled eggs by piping the filling from a plastic bag with the corner snipped off).
 Main ingredients for each recipe are in bold type to make them easier to read.
 The Index for the 200 recipes is organized by ingredient, so it is easy to find a recipe that uses specific ingredients.